awi-esc/ModelWeights.jl/README.md

 ###  Structure
 - recipe_climwip_test_basic_data:
-contains the output from EsmValtool when running the recipe recipe_climwip_test_basic.
+contains the output from EsmValTool when running the recipe recipe_climwip_test_basic.

 - scripts:
     - plotting: directory that contains Julia scripts that generate the figures